Looking for a spring refresh? In today’s post I’m sharing four tips for easy spring kitchen decorating ideas!

 For me this means the colors of your linens or towels, the candles you choose to burn or even the soap scent you use.
 All of these visual cues and scents really change the way you respond to a space!

 The first thing I do when March rolls around is change out my kitchen towels.
-I always use linen tea towels, but instead of the darker colors I use in winter (or even the reds I’ve used during the holidays), I change them out for pretty neutrals, as well as cheerful soft pinks.
+I always use linen tea towels, but instead of the darker colors I use in winter (or even the reds I’ve used during the holidays), I change them out for pretty neutrals, as well as cheerful blues or soft pinks.

 Tip Three: Use Seasonal Decor